 Social inspectors have conducted more than 80 inspections since the beginning of the year

-10.04.2025 16:48:47 220
+10.04.2025 16:48:47 880

-At the same time, social inspectors say that positive changes are taking place in the adaptation of social infrastructure for people with disabilities in all regions.
+At the same time, social inspectors say that positive changes in the adaptation of social infrastructure for people with disabilities are taking place in all regions.
 This is also confirmed by people with special needs.

 Source : https://www.gov.kz/memleket/entities/enbek/press/news/details/953866